 4. Managing a bad mix.

-Many times, a new engineer will start at his mix with one instrument.
+Many times, a new engineer will start his mix with one instrument.
 As he continues to instruments, the levels of the mix to come out of control.
 The only way to get control back is to start over.

 5. Using too much reverb.

 The typical new mixer goes overboard with effects.
 They tend to add reverb to everything to give their mix the feeling of grandeur.
-The mixes need to have perspective from all angles to make it work well.
+The mixes need to have a perspective from all angles to make it work well.
 To do this, try to visualize the band on the stage and where everything would be in that situation.